Skip to content Skip to footer navigation

 Do you need a two-slice or four-slice toaster?

-Some toasters will have longer slots, allowing you to accommodate handmade, artisan bread or longer slices of sourdough.
+Some four-slice toasters have two longer slots (rather than four single-sized slots), allowing you to accommodate handmade, artisan bread or longer slices of sourdough.

 What else to look for in a toaster